Choosing an EV – when you live in a flat

 Marc Murphy

-Received opinion says that, in order to drive an EV, you need to have some form of off-street parking so that the car’s battery can be suitably replenished via a home charging unit.
+Received opinion says that, to drive an EV, you need to have some form of off-street parking so that the car’s battery can be suitably replenished via a home charging unit.

-Marc Murphy, though, decided that he was going against received opinion.
-And he is now gliding silently around in a Tesla Model 3 Performance.
+Marc Murphy, though, decided that he was going against received opinion when he took delivery of his first electric car back in 2019.
+And for three years was gliding silently around in a Tesla Model 3 Performance.

-Marc is head of marketing at Fleet Alliance and decided to swap fuel pump for battery charger, saying that a combination of new technology and the environmental benefits of running zero-emission were key to his decision, adding: “It just felt right to be moving in this direction.”
+Marc is head of marketing at Fleet Alliance and decided to swap a fuel pump for a battery charger, saying that a combination of new technology and the environmental benefits of running zero-emission vehicles were key to his decision, adding: “It just felt right to be moving in this direction.”

 Living in a city apartment in central Glasgow meant Marc had no immediate access to an electric charger.
 However, the city location actually played into Marc’s hands.
 He explains:

-“Where I live is in close proximity to a couple of on-street chargers but in addition, I’m also only a 10-minute drive to the nearest Tesla Supercharging network.
-Most of the time I’ve been able to access the on-street chargers without a problem.
+“Where I lived was in close proximity to a couple of on-street chargers but in addition, I was also only a 10-minute drive to the nearest Tesla Supercharging network.
+Most of the time I’d been able to access the on-street chargers without a problem.

-“In fact charging my Tesla in Scotland to date has been a problem-free experience.
-I’ve genuinely had zero range anxiety.”
+“In fact charging my Tesla in Scotland was a problem-free experience.
+I genuinely had zero range anxiety.”

 So what advice would Marc give to someone who wanted to go electric but also wanted to continue apartment living?

 “I think it’s important to do a little research into the charging infrastructure in your area,” says Marc.
-“Choosing a Tesla and living close to a supercharging station is an added benefit, so just make sure you’re choosing an EV with the flexibility and battery range your driving requires.
+“Choosing an electric and living close to a supercharging station is an added benefit, so just make sure you’re choosing an EV with the flexibility and battery range your driving requires.
 But if there are enough public charging options nearby, I’d highly recommend switching to electric.”

 • Lives in a flat